 Encouraging saving and training for business success

 By 2015, Hand in Hand Eastern Africa plans to contribute to the creation of 75,700 micro-businesses in Kenya, which will generate 98,400 jobs as the business owners employ themselves and others in their families and communities.
-Hand in Hand Eastern Africa will also spear-head a business and job creation program in Rwanda in partnership with development NGO CARE.
+In Rwanda, we plan to create 80,000 jobs by 2016 in partnership with CARE.